 You can also contact The Silver Line (a free, confidential telephone service for older people), Samaritans, or Crisis Text Line which all offer 24/7 support to anyone who could use a listening ear.

-Try to keep in mind that just because you feel alone, it doesn’t mean that you are, and things can get better with a little time and perseverance.
+Try to keep in mind that just because you feel alone, it doesn’t mean you are, and things can get better with a little time and perseverance.

-For further reading, you might find it useful to read our articles; 9 different ways to meet new people and Breaking the taboo on loneliness – what can we do to support each other?
+For further reading, you might find it useful to read our articles: 9 different ways to meet new people and Breaking the taboo on loneliness – what can we do to support each other?

 Do you have any additional tips on coping with loneliness?
 We’d be interested to hear from you in the comments below.